pcorpet/airtable.py/README.md

 where
 ```
 table_name (required) is a string representing the table name
-data (required) is a list of dictionaries containing the fields and the resepective values
+data (required) is a list of dictionaries containing the fields and the respective values
 ```

 ### Update